 Example Camp Lejeune Bladder Cancer Lawsuit

 An example of a recently filed Camp Lejeune bladder cancer lawsuit is Benson, et al. v.
 United States (7:22-cv-140).
-The Benson case presents a group of 5 individuals all of whom lived or worked at Camp Lejeune between 1953 and 1987 and were subsequently diagnosed with bladder cancer.
-Two of the plaintiffs are estate administrators bringing wrongful death claims on behalf of their loved one who lived or worked at Camp Lejeune.
+The Benson case presents a group of 5 individuals who lived or worked at Camp Lejeune between 1953 and 1987 and were subsequently diagnosed with bladder cancer.
+Two plaintiffs are estate administrators bringing wrongful death claims on behalf of their loved one who lived or worked at Camp Lejeune.
 The other three plaintiffs are bringing the case in their own right.

-The Complaint in the Benson case adopts the bare bones pleading strategy, which means it simply states the bare minimum to plead a cause of action under the CLJA.
-As a result, we don’t get any specific factual information about how long each plaintiff (or their decedent) lived at Lejeune or even whether they lived on base or worked there.
+The Complaint in the Benson case adopts the bare-bones pleading strategy, which simply states the bare minimum to plead a cause of action under the CLJA.
+As a result, we don’t get specific factual information about how long each plaintiff (or their decedent) lived at Lejeune or whether they lived on base or worked there.

 Verdicts and Settlements Involving Bladder Cancer

 One way to project settlement amounts in Camp Lejeune bladder cancer lawsuits is to look at settlement amounts and jury payouts in lawsuits where the injury was bladder cancer.
 So these settlements and jury payouts give you a flavor of compensation amounts you might expect in these cases.
-Arguably, with a less sympathetic defendant like the government – most of these cases are malpractice lawsuits – you might see even higher payouts.
+Arguably, you might see even higher payouts with a less sympathetic defendant like the government – most of these cases are malpractice lawsuits.

 - 2019, Pennsylvania: $8,000,000 Verdict.
 A 40-something man developed advanced bladder cancer.
 He underwent bladder and prostate removals.
 The man now required reconstructive procedures, chemotherapy, and radiation.
 Before his bladder cancer diagnosis, he was initially diagnosed with kidney stones and a suspicious bladder mass.
 The man received no additional treatments.
 He alleged that the treating D.O.’s failure to follow up on the bladder mass caused his cancer to advance.
 The jury awarded $8,000,000.